moorepants/eme185/content/pages/memos.rst

 .. contents:: Table of Contents

-In general, you will create a number of memos that document your team's accomplishments and progress.
+You will develop a number of memos that document your team's accomplishments and progress.
 The memos should all be turned in to Canvas Assignments by 10 PM on the respective due date.

 Each memo should stand on its own and you will be able to use the content as a base to develop the reports.
 In addition to turning in the assignment, you should share these memos with your project sponsor(s) for feedback but the main audience you should address are the course instructors.

-The memos should have no more than three pages of main content and an optional appendices.
+The memos should have no more than **two pages** of main content and an optional appendices.
 The "main content" is defined as the essential text, figures, tables, etc. to tell your story.
 Additionally, feel free to link to rich media: videos, websites, demos, etc. This main content should stand on its own without the appendices.
 The appendices can include labeled and captioned figures, tables, drawings, renderings, analyses, source code, and other relevant material to support the story told in your main content pages if the reader desires to understand further details.
 Reference the items in the appendices in the main text.
 The appendices should not be required to understand the main content.

 - Each memo must be submitted as a single PDF document made up of 8.5" x 11" sheets to Canvas. **You will be docked points if you submit a format other